 - determine whether the study is a clinical trial

-- Once all outstanding concerns have been addressed, IRB staff will issue a formal approval or exemption to the PI by email.
+- Once all outstanding concerns have been addressed, IRB staff will issue a formal approval or exemption notice to the PI by email.

 Maintaining Compliance After Approval

 Once a protocol has been approved, the PI is charged with conducting the research consistent with the approved protocol, and otherwise maintaining compliance.
 This requires that:

 - Any changes to procedures, documents, research personnel, etc., must be approved in advance through the amendment process in RASS-IRB.

 - For full board protocols only, annual renewal requests must be filed six weeks before the expiration date, to ensure that there is no interruption of IRB approval.
 Request continuing approval in RASS-IRB.

 - Ensure the safety and confidentiality of your research data, as described in your approved protocol.

 - Promptly report unexpected events (including complaints or breaches of confidentiality) and protocol deviations in RASS-IRB.